SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 ## Introduction

 Volume Types are used to classify volumes and provide a basic decision for what kind of volume should be created.
-These volume types can sometimes be very backend-specific and it might be hard for a user to choose the most suitable volume type, if there is more than one default type.
+These volume types can sometimes be very backend-specific and it might be hard for a user to choose the most suitable volume type, if there is more than one type.

 ### Glossary